 Day 1: Hike To Camp

-We depart Antigua at 8:00am in our “Trek Truck” for a comfortable one-hour drive to the Mayan village of Soledad and the Acatenango trailhead
+We depart Antigua at 8:00am in a private shuttle for a comfortable one-hour drive to the Mayan village of Soledad and the Acatenango trailhead

 The 5,000 ft / 1,525 m ascent winds its way up through four distinct ecosystems, starting with a tapestry of fertile agricultural fields where local farmers harvest corn, flowers and snow peas.